Information Box Group

 What pre-requisites do you look for when evaluating a potential thesis student?

-Mark of at least 10 in Fundamentals of Neuroscience, plus a strong background in biology, physics, or chemistry.
-Good quantitative skills and good manual dexterity are extremely helpful.
+– Mark of at least 10 in Fundamentals of Neuroscience, plus a strong background in biology, physics, or chemistry.

 What information are you going to want from a student who is interested in working in your lab?